Zeninari/Vita-Themes/VitaShell Themes/readme.md

   - Why2k^Razneck Updated By Zeninari (Missing A Way To Revert Back To The Default More Menu Aka context_more_default.png Which Im Now Calling It(Is Equipped In The Theme By Default))
   - Why2k^Razneck Optimized By Zeninari (Missing A Way To Revert Back To The Default More Menu Aka context_more_default.png Which Im Now Calling It(Is Equipped In The Theme By Default))
   - Why2k^Zeninari (Missing A Way To Revert Back To The Default More Menu Aka context_more_default.png Which Im Now Calling It(Is Equipped In The Theme By Default))

+9/6/2024 Updated:
+  - README.md of Why2k^Razneck Updated By Zeninari due to errors in the text file
+  - README.md of Why2k^Razneck Optimized By Zeninari due to errors in the text file
-  - updated the readme's of Why2k^ themes due to errors
+  - README.md of Why2k^Zeninari due to errors in the text file